 If you have a missing tooth or need crowns or dentures, your dentist will need a dental impression of your mouth.
 Dental impressions ensure that replacement teeth and dentures will fit your unique mouth precisely.
 After all, it’s your dentist’s job to ensure that your new teeth fit comfortably and look natural.

 A dental impression is a negative imprint of your teeth and the surrounding soft tissues.
 A dental professional will then use this impression to create a positive reproduction (cast or model) after the material sets and hardens.
 Dental impressions, which are essentially hollow molds, are sent to a lab technician to recreate the tooth or teeth.
 A dental laboratory technician will then complete this process by filling the mold.
 An impression can be partial, to replace a missing tooth or a few missing teeth, or full sets of teeth, when fabricating dentures.

 A full set of dentures will replace an entire arch.
 Therefore, your dentist will need a full impression.
 A denture impression will fit over the gums and any remaining teeth.
 This is done to ensure the dentures feel and look as natural as possible.

 Dental Crowns Impressions

 It is possible to restore teeth in a state of decay by crowning.
-A crown will cover the exposed part of the tooth above the gum line.
+A plastic or metal crown will cover the exposed part of the tooth above the gum line.
 The purpose of a dental crown is to strengthen a brittle and fragile tooth.
 An impression will help to ensure an exact fit, so as not to displace the teeth next to the crown.
 Part of the dental crown impression-making process is the removal of tooth enamel in order to ensure a snug fit of the replacement.